BayshoreNetworks/gargoyle/README.md

 		- "ports_to_ignore" - comma delimited string of ports for Gargoyle_pscand to ignore while processing live network traffic.
 A range of ports is supported if the format is properly used (x-y).
 Example (note no white spaces when specifying a range): ports_to_ignore:22,443,80-90,8080,8443-8448,502

+		- "hot_ports" - comma delimited string of ports for Gargoyle_pscand to immediately create a block action (of the relevant src ip) upon encountering

 To compile and install: